60dimension/IELTS-Vocabularies/Vocabulary02.md

 The origin of the custom is obscure.

-Police will conduct random breath tests
+Police will conduct random breath tests.

 He said all that remained was to agree to a time and venue.